ergoplatform/ergo-utilities-rust/ergo-protocol-framework/tutorials/Math_Bounty/1-math-bounty-dApp-getting-started.md

 Furthermore, in our current scenario, we also have the `ergs_box_for_bounty` and `bounty_amount_in_nano_ergs` input arguments.
 In the front-end the user will provide the amount of nanoErgs they want to submit as a bounty to the dApp, and the front-end implementation must find an input `ErgsBox` with sufficient nanoErgs to cover the bounty amount which is owned by the user.

-This is actually a lot simpler than it all may sound thanks to the EPF implementing a number of key helper methods on top of `SpecifiedBox`s (an `ErgsBox` being one of the already implemented `SpecifiedBox`es by the EPF) for acquiring UTXOs easily.
+This is actually a lot simpler than it all may sound thanks to the HDF implementing a number of key helper methods on top of `SpecifiedBox`s (an `ErgsBox` being one of the already implemented `SpecifiedBox`es by the HDF) for acquiring UTXOs easily.
 This will all be tackled in a future tutorial once we are working on building a front-end for our dApp.

 Next let's write the basic scaffolding for creating our `UnsignedTransaction` that we are returning in our method: